 Use New Products Carefully

-When applying a pesticide or other chemical you've never used before on a particular plant species, test it out on a few plants to see if phytotoxicity occurs.
+When applying a pesticide or other chemical to a plant species for the first time, test it on a few plants to determine if phytotoxicity occurs.
 This precautionary step can help to avoid extensive damage to the entire garden.

 Be Aware of Nearby Applications

-Scout often and be aware of spraying that occurs in your landscape or in surrounding fields, yards, and gardens, and watch your plants for symptoms of damage in the following days.
+Scout often and be aware of any spraying that occurs in your landscape or in surrounding fields, yards, and gardens.
+Watch your plants for symptoms of damage in the following days.
 Knowledge of the pesticides and other chemicals applied in the area can help identify the potential cause of the symptoms.

 Prevent Spills

-Whenever using potentially toxic chemicals that are not pesticides, such as motor oil, handle them carefully to avoid spills.
-Store them in the original container and always be sure the lid is secure to prevent leakage.
+When using potentially toxic chemicals that are not pesticides, such as motor oil, handle them with care to avoid spills.
+Store them in the original container and ensure the lid is always secure to prevent leakage.

 Testing Plant Material for Chemical Residue

-An analysis of plant material for chemical residue can be done, but they do not always provide conclusive results.
+An analysis of plant material for chemical residue can be conducted, but it does not always provide conclusive results.
 Additionally, little is known about acceptable thresholds for many pesticides on most vegetables, trees, shrubs, and other garden plants.
-So even if you conduct a chemical residue test and now know the concentration of pesticide found in the leaves or other parts of the plant, it still does not give any guidance on what to do with the plant since the acceptable threshold of contamination is not known.
+Even if you conduct a chemical residue test and determine the concentration of pesticide found in the leaves or other parts of the plant, it still does not provide guidance on what to do with the plant, since the acceptable threshold of contamination is unknown.

-If you are still interested in testing the plant material for residue, Iowa State University does not provide this service.
-The Iowa Department of Agriculture and Land Stewardship (IDALS) provides a list of private labs that can perform a pesticide residue test.
+If you are still interested in testing the plant material for residue, please note that Iowa State University does not provide this service.
+The Iowa Department of Agriculture and Land Stewardship (IDALS) maintains a list of private laboratories that can perform pesticide residue tests.
 IDALS Pesticide Labs List.
 Information on costs and how to collect the sample is found on the websites of each respective laboratory.

 Reporting and Enforcing Pesticide Drift